garyburke888/risk-manager/README.md

 -   Despite requesting that a user registers and logs in, any page is visible in the browser by copying and pasting the full web address.
     -   Possible solution: Implemenet full Flask-Login user session management.
--   The 'Risk Matrix' modal appears with a scrollbar on tighter landscape screens, which is not optimal.
-    -   Possible solution: Do not use a modal, just a simple image on hover instead.

 ## Deployment